GaetanLepage/phd-manuscript/sections/5_rl/4_results/tables/backbone_pretraining.typ

     ],
     long: [
       Comparison of the agent's performance for different feature extractor training strategies.
-      In the first case, the model's convolutional backbone is initialized randomly, and trained from scratch by the #acr("PPO") algorithm.
+      In the first case, the model's convolutional backbone is initialized randomly and trained from scratch by the #acr("PPO") algorithm.
     ],
   ),
 )